forj-oss/cli/README.md

     - *hpcloud* : Use this provider for http://www.hpcloud.com/, or hphelion.
       Uses Access key and secret key authentication mechanism.

-        - [hp public cloud|http://www.hpcloud.com/] from HP.
+        - [hp public cloud](http://www.hpcloud.com/) from HP.
 Tested successfully.
+        - [hphelion](http://www8.hp.com/us/en/cloud/helion-overview.html) from HP.
+Not tested with access keys.

     - *openstack*: Use this provider to access any openstack installation (public or private) or Hphelion (public or private) Uses login and password authentication system

         If you want to test against a new local openstack cloud, you can consider :

-        - [packstack|https://wiki.openstack.org/wiki/Packstack] from RedHat.
+        - [packstack](https://wiki.openstack.org/wiki/Packstack) from RedHat.
 Can be used for a notebook local installation. tested successfully.
-        - [hphelion|http://www8.hp.com/fr/fr/cloud/helion-overview.html] from HP.
-Tested successfully
+        - [hphelion](http://www8.hp.com/us/en/cloud/helion-overview.html) from HP.
+Tested successfully with user/password.
-        - [Ubuntu OpenStack|http://www.ubuntu.com/cloud] from Canonical.
+        - [Ubuntu OpenStack](http://www.ubuntu.com/cloud) from Canonical.
 Not tested.

     For any other cloud, you need a provider in lorj library.
 Contribute to create a new provider!
     See